Corporate Governance Report 2019

 Given the Group’s uncomplicated legal and operational structure and the established governance and internal control systems, the Board has decided not to have a separate internal audit function.
 The Board evaluates and continuously follows up the issue of possibly establishing an internal audit function.

 The company has at least one and at most two auditors and at most two deputy auditors.
-At the AGM on June 15, 2017, KPMG AB was elected as the company’s auditor for the period extending until the end of the AGM held in 2018.
+At the AGM on May 23, 2019, KPMG AB was elected as the company’s auditor for the period extending until the end of the AGM held in 2020.
 Authorized Public Accountant Linda Bengtsson is auditor-in-charge.
-Information concerning auditors’ fees is presented in Note 5 on page 27 in the Annual Report for 2017.
-The interim report for the January-September period 2017 was the subject of review by the auditors.
+Information concerning auditors’ fees is presented in Note 4 on page 66.
+The interim report for the January-September period 2019 was the subject of review by the auditors.

 With the aim of determining principles for the company’s communication, the Board has established an information policy.
 This summarizes overriding goals and responsibilities for the external publication of Active Biotech’s information.
 The goal when providing information to the stock market is to achieve a correct valuation of the company’s share that reflects the company’s underlying values, growth and earnings capacity in as stable a manner as possible.
 An unconditional requirement is that the information to the stock market complies with Nasdaq Stockholm’s Rule Book for Issuers and applicable legislation and ordinances.
 The company’s Board, management and personnel with operational responsibility must possess the requisite level of competence, and the company must have an organization in place that ensures the rapid and correct dissemination of stock market information.

 Within Active Biotech, environmental and safety work is important and the company has therefore established an environmental policy.
-Responsibility is decentralized in the various departments in the Group so that each manager and employee is responsible for meeting goals relating to both the internal and external environment, as well as safety.
+Responsibility is decentralized so that each manager and employee is responsible for meeting goals relating to both the internal and external environment, as well as safety.
 This applies to all areas from proprietary research to contract manufacturing of candidate drugs and production.
 In addition, Active Biotech places great importance to ensuring that external partners have their own environmental and safety requirements that conform to the company’s values.

 Auditors’ report on the Corporate Governance Report